aleksmitov/MongoFilesystem/README.md

 MongoFilesystem
 ===============

 An implementation in PHP of a hierarchical file system using MongoDB as a storage engine.
-The library uses the MongoDB GridFS API for storing the files and a standard collection for the folder information.
+The library uses the MongoDB GridFS programming interface for storing the files and a standard collection for the folder information.
 There is an Object-oriented representation of the folders and files in the MongoFilesystem and rich API for performing operations on them.
 There are file/folder renderers for JSON/HTML/XML as well.

 Requirements
 ------------